motion-kit/motion-kit/README.md

 ### How do styles get applied?

 If you've used RMQ's Stylers, you'll recognize a very similar pattern here.
-In RMQ the 'style' methods are handed a 'Stlyer' instance, which wraps access to the view.
+In RMQ the 'style' methods are handed a 'Styler' instance, which wraps access to the view.
 In MotionKit we make use of `method_missing` to call these methods indirectly.
 But other than that, the design is very similar.